 DAYS 21 & 22: Victoria Falls (B on both days)

 The next two days are spent relaxing or participating in a myriad of Optional Excursions.
 Some fellow passengers will leave the tour in Vic Falls, to be replaced by new passengers joining for the next leg of the trek.

-Optional activities include elephant back safaris, horseback safaris, walking with lions, a visit to a crocodile ranch, boat cruises and golf at the Elephant Hills Resort.
-Adrenalin junkies can bungee from the Victoria Falls Bridge connecting Zimbabwe and Zambia or abseil down the Batoka Gorge - neither activity is for the faint hearted!
+Optional activities Adrenalin junkies can bungee from the Victoria Falls Bridge connecting Zimbabwe and Zambia or abseil down the Batoka Gorge - neither activity is for the faint hearted!
 All year round, flights in fixed wing, micro light and ultra light aircraft or helicopters provide an aerial perspective over this magnificent World Heritage Site.
 White water rafting on the Zambezi is world class.
 Beside the excitement of the Grade 5 rapids, there are the "floats," where there is time to admire the scenic cliffs and the occasional wildlife on the riverbanks.

 DAY 23: Victoria Falls to Chobe National Park, Botswana (B / L / D)

 The group will head out from Victoria Falls to the border crossing to Botswana where, once border formalities have been completed, the tour will head to the town of Kasane on the banks of the Chobe River.
-Here again there will be the opportunity to take part in the Chobe Overnight Mobile Excursion and for those who remain in the campsite, there is the option of an early morning game drive on the morning of day 24.
+Here again there will be another opportunity to take part in the Chobe Overnight Mobile Excursion.

 DAY 24: Chobe National Park to Livingstone (Brunch / D)